RobertBoganKang/file_qrcode_converter/README.md

 Of course, the script `python convert.py -o demo -i mozart_11.mid` is the reverse way of encoding back from the file to multiple qr-code images.

 Since the file name are also stored in the qr-code, for the decoding part, if the output is the folder, the program will restore the file within this folder.
 Namely, type `python convert.py -i demo -o <folder>`, the `mozart_11.mid` file will appear within `<folder>`.
 If output is not defined, a new folder with name pattern `#__[<name>]__#` will appear at the same level of the input path.
+## Addition

+Same method was applied on the image as carrier if screen-shot operation is available.

 ## Disclaimer

 This project can only be used under the law of the state or country from any user.

 However, it can be used for research purposes without penalty.